Is it Better to Sell a House Furnished or Unfurnished?

 The question of whether or not to sell a home furnished or unfurnished is often debated and contested among agents, sellers, and buyers.
 Opinions are divided over the pros and cons, of which there are many on each side.
 One home might highly benefit from showing future buyers how they could put their own furniture in the space, while another home may be best displayed completely unadorned.

-Since the verdict on selling a house furnished versus unfurnished falls in the gray area of the real estate courtroom, the direction you choose to go can be very much influenced by the agent you choose to sell your home.
+Since the verdict on selling a house furnished versus unfurnished falls in the gray area of the real estate courtroom, the direction you choose can be very much influenced by the agent you choose to sell your home.

-Find a top agent in your area who is familiar with the market and what buyers are looking for when they are seeking out their next home.
+Find a top agent in your area who is familiar with the market and what buyers are looking for when seeking their next home.
 An experienced agent will be able to look at your home, lifestyle, budget, and other factors to determine whether your house will sell best when it is furnished or unfurnished.

-Your agent’s expertise will guide you toward either emptying out your home to take advantage of certain aspects of the house — or perhaps they’ll encourage you to keep items like a generously-sized dining table to showcase how many family members will be able to sit around the table for the holidays.
+Your agent’s expertise will guide you toward either emptying out your home to take advantage of certain aspects of the house — or perhaps they’ll encourage you to keep items like a generously sized dining table to showcase how many family members will be able to sit around the table for the holidays.

 Pros of selling a furnished house